PIC microcontrollers: Device programmers

 Devices called "programmers" are traditionally used to get program code into the target PIC.
 Most PICs that Microchip currently sells feature ICSP (in-circuit serial programming) and/or LVP (low-voltage programming) capabilities, allowing the PIC to be programmed while it is sitting in the target circuit.

 Microchip offers programmers/debuggers under the MPLAB and PICKit series.
-MPLAB ICD4 and MPLAB REAL ICE are the current programmers and debuggers for professional engineering, while PICKit 3 is a low-cost programmer / debugger line for hobbyists and students.
+MPLAB ICD5 and MPLAB REAL ICE are the current programmers and debuggers for professional engineering, while PICKit 5 is a low-cost programmer / debugger line for hobbyists and students.

 Bootloading

 Many of the higher end flash based PICs can also self-program (write to their own program memory), a process known as bootloading.
-Demo boards are available with a small bootloader factory programmed that can be used to load user programs over an interface such as RS-232 or USB, thus obviating the need for a programmer device.
+Demo boards are available with a small factory-programmed bootloader that can be used to load user programs over an interface such as RS-232 or USB, thus obviating the need for a programmer device.

 Alternatively there is bootloader firmware available that the user can load onto the PIC using ICSP.
 After programming the bootloader onto the PIC, the user can then reprogram the device using RS232 or USB, in conjunction with specialized computer software.

 The advantages of a bootloader over ICSP is faster programming speeds, immediate program execution following programming, and the ability to both debug and program using the same cable.